PipedreamHQ/pipedream/docs/docs/workflows/troubleshooting/README.md

 # This style imports only the pick module, since the lodash.pick package only contains this module
 import pick from "lodash.pick"
 ```

+## Code was still running when the step ended

+This error occurs when Promises or asynchronous code is not properly finished before the next step begins execution.

+See the [Asynchronous section of the Node.js documentation](/code/nodejs/async/#the-problem) for more details.